 PREREQUISITE: Students must concurrently enroll in AMERICAN STUDIES HONORS AMERICAN LITERATURE 011C.

-Successful completion of Issues in Modern World History and Civics or AP US Government is required.
+Successful completion of Issues in Modern World History and Civics/AP US Government is required.
 It is highly recommended that students have taken AP US Government and Politics to help prepare for the rigor of this course.
-Students who took level nine sophomore classes must have earned a B or better in English 29 and in two level 9 semester courses or one AP course in Social Studies.
-Students who took level seven sophomore classes must have earned a grade of A- or better in English 27 and completed 1 credit of level 7 or higher semester electives in Social Studies.
-Students should have scored proficient on all department tasks in prior social studies courses and have a teacher recommendation or approval by the Director or Department Chair.
 Students who have taken United States History are not eligible for this course.

 COURSE DESCRIPTION: For the highly motivated student, this challenging interdisciplinary course combines Advanced Placement United States History and American Literature 39.
 As a comprehensive study of American literature and history of each period, the course examines the relationship between the literature of a people and its history, giving students a broad conceptual base from which to define what it means to be an American and how history continues to influence America as a people.
 Over two consecutive daily class periods, America is studied as a culture founded on history (from the colonial period to the present day), literature, art and music.
 The course is designed to prepare students for the AP United States History exam and to train students for college-level course work.
-Required summer assignments include essays, short-answer responses and tests based on readings from the history text prior to 1763, colonial writers and The Scarlet Letter.
-All students are expected to take the Advanced Placement United States History exam.
+All students enrolled in this class will be expected to complete a summer assignment and take the Advanced Placement exam.
 Summer readings and assignments will be distributed at the end of the current school year.
 Students are expected to follow guidelines outlined in the AP Contract.